Communities

 Question.
 What does it mean by saying that $C([0,1])$ is a subset of $L^\infty([0,1])$?

-I will write my own answer below.
-Answers with other perspectives are all welcome.
+I will provide my answer below.
+Answers offering different perspectives are all welcome.

 History